das-developers/das2dlm/README.md

   * P - The eigth index

 Fields for indexes larger than the RANK of the dataset are ignored.
-Currently only positive and negative intergers and the string '*' are undersood by the `das2c_data` function.
-So for example `-1` could have been used for the I value to indicate that the highest valid first index should be used, whatever that happens to be.
+Currently only positive and negative intergers and the string `'*'` are undersood by the `das2c_data` function.
+So for example `-1` could have been used for the I value to indicate that the highest valid first index, whatever that happened to be.

 ### Getting Metadata